 A true content marketing strategy is focused on adding value to the target consumer by delivering stories that make an impact on an emotional level and inspire and nurture them, as opposed to a typical advertising strategy which is all about persuasion and interruption.

 A good content strategy can live for years, it’s not just a great campaign.

 That’s why people like Kohlben Vodden who led the social media and content marketing initiatives at WPP’s Ogilvy One in the UK, and Galit Ben Simhon, head of marketing for some of the largest brands in Israel, left their comfortable positions and founded a new kind of agency.

 The Content Marketing Agency

 Kohlben has since founded StoryScience in the UK and Galit, TeamTLV in Tel Aviv.

-These new kind of agencies bring together a unique collection of skillsets:
+These new kinds of agencies bring together a unique collection of skillsets:

 Strategy – Marketers and strategists who are able to define: